-Our work brings the sensibilities of California’s modernist heritage into the present, balancing evocative new designs with sensitive adjustments to mid-century homes by architects such as Richard Neutra and Craig Ellwood.
+Our work draws the sensibilities of California’s modernist heritage into the present, balancing evocative new designs with sensitive adjustments to important mid-century houses by Richard Neutra, Craig Ellwood, Leland Evison and others.

-We’re committed to an architecture of calm, livable, indoor-outdoor spaces, in which bespoke cabinetry, wood paneling, and built-in fittings reconcile modern simplicity with comfort and familiarity.
+We’re committed to an architecture of calm, livable, indoor-outdoor spaces, in which purpose-built cabinetry, wood paneling, and built-in fittings reconcile modern rigor with comfort and simplicity.

 Principal John Bertram received his Master of Architecture degree from Yale School of Architecture.
 He lives with his wife Ann Magnuson and their cat Lucy in Richard Neutra's 1939 McIntosh House in Silver Lake.